Curriculum Infusion of Real Life Issues

 Substance Abuse Prevention Curriculum

-Substance abuse continues to be a major problem adversely affecting the educational and social-emotional development of many Illinois students.
-The topic of substance abuse—and evidence based prevention strategies to build student resistance to this problem—can be readily integrated into grade 6-12 classes across subject areas.
+Although substance abuse among youth has decreased since the pandemic it continues to be a problem for many students.
+The topic of substance abuse—and evidence based prevention strategies to build student resistance to this problem—can be readily integrated by teachers into classes across subject areas.

 The Extent of the Problem

-• 20 percent of Illinois 12th graders reported binge drinking (5 or more drinks on one occasion) at least once in the past two weeks; 12 percent reported binge drinking more than once in the past two weeks.
-Binge drinking is associated with lower grades and increased violent behavior; the majority of sexual assaults are in the context of binge drinking.
+• 8.8 percent of 12th graders engaged in binge-drinking (5 or more drinks in a row at least once in the past two weeks) in 2024.
+Binge drinking is associated with lower grades and increased violent behavior; the majority of sexual assaults among high school students are in the context of binge drinking.
+(1)

-• 27 percent of Illinois 12th graders reported use of e-cigarettes in the past 30 days; 10 percent reported using e-cigarettes at least once a day.
-The nicotine in e-cigarettes is highly addictive and is associated with a number of serious health risks including increases in attention deficit disorder and poor impulse control (E-cigarettes: Good News Bad News, Harvard Health Blog).
+• 5.3 percent of 12th graders reported daily nicotine vaping in 2024.
+The nicotine in e-cigarettes is highly addictive and is associated with a number of serious health risks including increases in attention deficit disorder and poor impulse control.
+(3)

 Substances are often heavily used to escape depression.
-The 2018 Illinois Youth Survey reports an alarming rate of depression among Illinois youth.
-In the past year 32 percent of 8th graders, 35 percent of 10th graders and 34 percent of 12th graders reported “feeling so sad or hopeless almost every day for two weeks or more in a row that you stopped doing some usual activities.”
-16 percent of 10th graders and 15 percent of 12th graders reported that in the past year they had considered suicide.
+The 2024 Illinois Youth Survey reports an alarming rate of depression among Illinois youth.
+In the past year 30 percent of 8th graders, 32 percent of 10th graders and 30 percent of 12th graders reported “feeling so sad or hopeless almost every day for two weeks or more in a row that you stopped doing some usual activities.”
+Problematic use of social media is associated with youth depression.
+Elsewhere on our website (click here) we indicate ways to address misuse of social media in k-12 classes.

 Evidence-Based Prevention Strategies